Elmore County Jail

 Gifts to Inmates

-Inmates incarcerated in the Elmore County Jail are unable to receive gifts directly from friends and family.
-If you would like to deposit money into the inmate’s account, you may do so by
+Inmates incarcerated in the Elmore County Jail are able to receive gifts and money directly from friends and family.
+If you would like to deposit money on an inmate’s account, you may do so by

 Inmates can use the money deposited into their account to purchase snacks, hygiene and stationary items.